-During the cool season, central Texas gardeners are in the “Set” mode, ready to protect their gardens from any sudden freezing situations.
-These 7 practices are useful to protect your Southern winter garden.
+During the cool season, Central Texas gardeners are in the “Set” mode, ready to protect their gardens from any sudden freezing situations.
+These seven practices help protect your Southern winter garden.

 The cool season garden is the most rewarding in Central Texas despite its crazy weather pattern.
-You can transition from the high seventies to the thirties in a matter of hours.
-The month of February is considered to be the most dangerous month for thegarden.
+You can transition from the high seventies to the thirties in hours.
+Unfortunately, February is the most dangerous month for the garden.
 The warm days can fool many gardeners into planting string crops, only to be surprised by a hard freeze.

 When Should You Protect Your Garden From Cold Weather?

-The good news is that the majority of winter crops enjoy the cold weather.
-A light frost or short freeze may even make them taste better.
-A few plants will have to be protected from a frost, such as delicate flowers, parsley, peas, cilantro, potatoes, and lettuce.
-Brassicas and most root crops withstand frost brilliantly.
+The good news is that most winter crops enjoy the cold weather.
+Brassicas and most root crops withstand frost well, and it may even make them taste better.
+However, some plants need protection from frost, such as delicate flowers, parsley, peas, cilantro, potatoes, and lettuce.

 Hard freeze and sleet are the main winter danger in Central Texas.
-When the forecast calls for a prolonged period of freezing temperatures, take proper precautions to protect your garden.
+When the forecast calls for prolonged freezing temperatures, take proper precautions to protect your garden.

 1. Water deeply

-Watering deeply is important before a severe cold snap hits, especially when rain is scarce.
+Deep watering is vital before a severe cold snap hits, especially during a drought.
 The water will saturate soil particles, which would allow them to retain more heat.
-When frozen, water will create a protective layer around the plant cell tissue.
+In addition, water will create a protective layer around the plant cell tissue when frozen.
 And this applies to dormant, evergreen, and vegetable plants.

 2. Use low tunnels

-There are wire hoops that are designed for this purpose, but you can also use eight-feet long 3/4 inch PVC pipes.
+There are wire hoops designed for this purpose, but you can also use eight-feet long 3/4 inch PVC pipes.